MonkiManja/etch-a-sketch/README.md

 # etch-a-sketch
-The odin project - Final foundations
+The odin project - Foundations final project

-My main idea at first glance is making a canvas of 16x16 centered in the page.

-It would be great if i could change colors, opacity Trying to do dark mode/light mode switch would be great :)
+-> At the end turned out to be just a pixel-art drawing tool

+Now it's working.
+I didn't like the hover approach for drawing so i took the "click" way.
+It would be great to find a way to drag and click, for the moment it's working (i guess) in this annoying click way.
+I implemented i few things that i thought were cool, like the grid, color selector and the pixel size slider.

+Didn't check any kind of solution or help from other entries.
+This is all made by myself.